eventql/eventql/doc/tables/partitioning.md

 `finite partition size` and setting it allows an optimization to kick in that reduces the number of splits performed and therefore the total network bandwith.

-The finite partition size is a time window/duration in microseconds.
+You can use the finite partition size optimization on tables that have a partition key of type uint64 or datetime.
+In the datetime case, the finite partition size represents a time window/duration in microseconds.
 You should ideally choose this value so that roughly 500MB-1GB of new data will arrive in the time window.

     $finite_partition_size = (750MB / $new_data_per_day) * 86400000000